I believe it is decidedly unoriginal to say that something

 was so upset, she would only tell us that one of the ladies had said something

 to Mary.
-She and some of the other workers said that they believed Mary was a
+This took almost no prodding on our part!
+She was all too keen to let us know that she and some of the other workers believed Mary was a

 had claimed to be pregnant many times before and never had a baby!
-She would
+They said she would

-occasionally come to the soup kitchen with high hopes that she was with child,
+occasionally come to the soup kitchen claiming that she was with child.
+And, for the first couple times, the ladies celebrated and

-prepare with Mary.
-But, this pregnancy being the fourth or fifth iteration of
+prepared with Mary.
+Each time she did not produce a child, they assumed she had miscarried.
+But, this pregnancy was the fourth or fifth iteration of

-her tale, the women had begun to believe her to be some grand grifter vying for
+her tale.
+So, the women had begun to believe her to be a grifter vying for

-the spoils of rich Americans who would come to serve in the soup kitchen.
+the sympathies and spoils of rich Americans who would come to serve in the soup kitchen.

 None of this made much sense to me.
 Mary was not poor in the

-way others were so desperate in the neighborhood, and she never inquired about
+way others were in the neighborhood.
+She was not desperate or starving.
+She never inquired about

-comfortable home (at least in comparison to her friends and neighbors), and she
+comfortable home (at least in comparison to her friends and neighbors).
+She

 was usually generous with both her time and money.
-In fact, in my memory, I was
+In fact, by my memory, I was

 more often on the receiving end of her hospitality and generosity than the